Send the link below via email or IMCopy

 Coast to Coast Changes

-When AT&T finished linking the east and west coasts, all this changed.
+When AT&T finished linking the east and west coasts, TV changed.

 From then on, programming that was produced on either the east or west coasts (where most TV programming originates) could be sent "live" over network lines to stations throughout the country.